Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Misc.
 Convoy Voyages – 1941-1942:

 Arnold Hague has also included Ranja in Convoy HX 144, which left Halifax on Aug.
 10-1941 and arrived Liverpool on the 30th.
 Ranja stopped by Belfast Lough on Aug.
-29, joining Convoy BB 69 from there that same day, and arrived Swansea on Aug.
-31. The following month we find her in the westbound North Atlantic Convoy ON 15, along with 7 other Norwegian ships.
+29 before proceeding to Swansea, where she arrived on Aug.
+31. The following month we find her in the westbound North Atlantic Convoy ON 15.
 She arrived New York on Sept.
-25, the convoy having been dispersed on the 16th, later heading back to the U.K. on Oct.
-10 with Convoy HX 154 from Halifax, together with the Norwegian Tai Shan, Hilda Knudsen, Kaia Knudsen, Samuel Bakke, Emma Bakke, Polarsol, Skiensfjord, N. T. Nielsen-Alonso, Toronto, Noreg and Svenør.
-Some of these ships, including Ranja, subsequently returned with the westbound Convoy ON 34, which left Liverpool on Nov.
-7-1941.
-Her destination is given as Providence, where she arrived on Nov.
-21. She now went back to the U.K. again in Convoy HX 163 (departed Halifax on Dec.
-3-1941), again with several Norwegian ships in company.
+25, the convoy having been dispersed on the 16th.
+On Oct.
+10, she headed back to the U.K. with Convoy HX 154 from Halifax, together with the Norwegian Tai Shan, Hilda Knudsen, Kaia Knudsen, Samuel Bakke, Emma Bakke, Polarsol, Skiensfjord, N. T. Nielsen-Alonso, Toronto, Noreg and Svenør.
+Some of these ships, including Ranja, subsequently returned with Convoy ON 34, which left Liverpool on Nov.
+7 (Acanthus is named among the escorts).
+Ranja's destination is given as Providence, where she arrived on Nov.
+21, proceeding to New York City that same day (Page 1).
+According to the Commodore's notes, she was one of several ships that had lost touch after the convoy had been forced to heave to in a gale on Nov.
+9 - follow the link for details.
+Her last Trans-Atlantic voyage that year was made in Convoy HX 163, departing Halifax on Dec.
+3.

-In Jan.-1942 she's listed as bound for Curacao in Convoy ON 57*, which departed Liverpool on Jan.
+In Jan.-1942 she's listed as bound for Curacao in Convoy ON 57*, which started out in Liverpool on Jan.
 13 and dispersed on Febr.
 7. See also Ingrid and Astrell, as well as Page 2 of the archive documents, where we learn that Ranja arrived Galveston on Febr.
-12 (Curacao is not mentioned).
+12, having sailed from Loch Ewe on Jan.
+18 (Curacao is not mentioned).
 This convoy will be added to an individual page in my Convoys section; in the meantime, the ships sailing in it (and escorts) are named in the section listing ships in all ON convoys.
+Other Norwegian ships, in addition to Ingrid and Astrell and the escorting Eglantine, were Boreas, Inger Elisabeth (returned), Ingerfem and Romulus.

 Final Fate - 1942: